 - Did the company send the truck for repairs that were then mishandled?
 If so, the mechanic may be the responsible party.

-Our Experienced Texas Truck Accident Attorneys Can Help
+Schedule a Free Consultation With Our Texas Truck Accident Attorneys

 The lawyers of SJ Injury Attorneys are experts at investigating the underlying cause of an accident involving a commercial vehicle.
 If a defect is involved, our experienced Texas truck accident attorneys can trace that defect to its source to make sure the right party is held accountable and that you receive the compensation to which you are entitled.
-Contact us today for a free consultation.
+We have been proudly servicing clients throughout Pasadena, Houston, and surrounding areas.